Lionel Messi hit with four-match ban

 - Messi will miss Argentina's key game with Bolivia

-(CNN)It is proof that even one of the world's best soccer players is not above the law?
+(CNN)It is proof that even one of the world's best soccer players is not above the law.

 Argentina and Barcelona star Lionel Messi has been hit with a four-game ban by football's governing body FIFA, and a $10,000 fine, after abusing a match official while on international duty.